nikitavoloboev/data/books/books.md

 I keep a [Trello board](https://trello.com/b/MOrnm2aN) of books I am reading and want to read.
 And I keep a few bookshelves of books I liked on [Goodreads](https://www.goodreads.com/user/show/15768482-nikita-voloboev)

-Below are the books I have read or started to read sorted by the year I read (or started reading) the books in.
+Below are books I have read or started to read sorted by the year I read (or started reading) the books in.

 #### Key
 The books with links attached will lead to notes I have made when reading the book.
 I attach my reviews to the books.